 With VA home loans as with other mortgage programs, there are guidelines and there are requirements.
 Guidelines are issued by the VA that approved VA lenders follow but do have some flexibility.
-A good example of a VA guideline relates to debt to income ratios, or simply “debt ratios.”
+A good example of a VA guideline relates to debt-to-income ratios, or simply “debt ratios.”

-By adding up this total monthly debt, it is then compared with gross monthly income of all those on the VA home loan application.
+By adding up this total monthly debt, it is then compared with the gross monthly income of all those on the VA home loan application.
 The VA guideline for debt ratios is 41.
 If total monthly debt adds up to $4,100 and gross monthly income is $10,000, the debt ratio is 41, for instance.
 But if the debt ratio were higher, say at 43 or 44, that doesn’t automatically disqualify the borrower.

-The lender or bank may still approve the loan based upon other positive factors in the loan file.
+The lender or bank may still approve the loan based on other positive factors in the loan file.
 However, core requirements do not have such a variance.
 VA loans require the borrowers to keep the property insured and taxes paid.
 VA loans require the borrowers to occupy the property as a primary residence.
 There are other requirements as well, including the maximum amount the VA will guarantee with a no down payment.

 VA loans do come with a guarantee to the mortgage company.
-Should a VA loan ever go into default and the lender used proper VA guidelines when approving the loan, the lender is compensated at 25% of the loss.
-VA loans however rarely go into default and are some of the highest performing loan types in the marketplace today.
+Should a VA loan ever go into default and the lender use proper VA guidelines when approving the loan, the lender is compensated at 25% of the loss.
+VA loans however rarely go into default and are some of the highest-performing loan types in the marketplace today.

 The VA maximum loan limit is set each year by mortgage giants Fannie Mae and Freddie Mac.
-The current conforming loan limit in 2019 is $484,350 for most U.S. locations, expect the high-cost locations detailed below.
-Any loan amount above that figure is labeled a “jumbo” loan and can carry slightly higher rates compared to conforming ones.
+The current conforming loan limit in 2024 is $766,550 for most U.S. locations, except the high-cost locations detailed below.
+Any loan amount above that figure is labeled a “VA jumbo” loan (see below)

 Okay, so if the VA mirrors Fannie Mae and Freddie Mac, how do Fannie and Freddie set loan limits each year?
 Back in 2008, Congress passed the Home Equity Recovery Act, or HERA, which among other important changes to the housing industry established a system whereby the Federal Housing Finance Agency, also as a result of HERA passing, would establish conforming loan limits each year.
 Under the new guidelines, FHFA compares the median home values in October and compares them with median home values for the same period one year ago.

-High Balance Limits
+2024 High Balance VA Limits:

 What about in areas where the median home values are much higher compared to the rest of the country?
 Doesn’t that harm the housing market when interest rates are higher because they’re jumbo loans simply due to the fact the area is deemed “high cost?”
-Actually, the VA does address this issue of higher cost housing areas and again, follows Fannie and Freddie.
+Actually, the VA does address this issue of higher-cost housing areas and again, follows Fannie and Freddie.

-There are higher cost areas in various spots around the country and today the high balance VA loan is set at $726,525 which is the high balance limit established for Fannie and Freddie loans.
-Counties in Florida, California, Colorado, Virginia, DC, and others where home values are much higher compared to other parts of the country.
+There are higher cost areas in various spots around the country and the high balance VA loan is set at $1,149,825 which is the high balance limit established for Fannie and Freddie loans.
+This includes counties in Florida, California, Colorado, Virginia, DC, and others where home values are much higher compared to other parts of the country.

-VA Jumbo Loan
+VA Jumbo Loan: